1.Preface

 • JSONP: Enable REST web service + JSONP

-You must enable REST web service to protect the interface with the API Key.
+You must enable the REST web service to protect the interface with the API Key.

 • RedSync Proxy: Enable REST web service